What is the Weather Like in Fiji in June?

-Vanua Levu – While the rainy weather is away, go and explore the lesser-known yet a large island of Vanua Levu.
+Vanua Levu – While the rainy weather is away, go and explore the lesser-known yet second-largest island in Fiji, Vanua Levu.
 You’ll escape the tourist crowds while experiencing another side of life in Fiji.
 Learn more in our Guide to Vanua Levu.

 June Packing List for Fiji

 When travelling to Fiji in June, there are a few essential items to add to the packing list: